-For all who have been elected Members of the House of Commons: that they may represent their constituents with integrity and impartiality, and promote justice and equity among all people.
+FOR all who have been elected Members of the House of Commons: that they may represent their constituents with integrity and impartiality, and promote justice and equity among all people.

-The Reverend Padraig Regan CM, Chaplain, The Passage, says:
+The Reverend Mark Harris, Chaplain, Christians in Parliament APPG, says

-For all who sit in the House of Lords: for the Lords Spiritual, for all life peers and hereditary peers; that they may use their wisdom and experience for the better governing of this nation.
+$\mathbf{F}^{\mathrm{OR}}$ all who sit in the House of Lords: for the Lords Spiritual, for all life peers and hereditary peers; that they may use their wisdom and experience for the better governing of this nation.

-For the Chaplain to the Speaker of the House of Commons, and all Christians working in Parliament: that they may be endued with gifts of good counsel and true godliness, working faithfully for the coming of God's kingdom.
+FOR Tricia Hillas, Chaplain-Designate to the Speaker of the House of Commons, and all Christians working in Parliament: that they may be endued with gifts of good counsel and true godliness, working faithfully for the coming of God's kingdom.